St. Andrew's School (Parañaque)

 Saint Andrew's School, Inc. or Saint Andrew's School (SAS) is a private Catholic parochial school of the Cathedral Parish of St. Andrew managed by the Diocese of Parañaque.
-It is located in Parañaque, Metro Manila, Philippines.
-The school offers Primary Grade School (toddler, nursery, kinder, grades 1 to 3), Middle Grade School (grades 4–6), Junior High School (grades 7–10), Senior High School (grades 11–12; STEM, ABM, HUMSS) and Special Education.
+It is more than a hundred year old private school in the city of Parañaque, National Capital Region, Philippines.
+The school offers Primary Grade School (Toddler, Nursery, Kinder, Grades 1 to 3), Middle Grade School (Grades 4 to 6), Junior High School (Grades 7 to 10), Senior High School (Grades 11 & 12 - STEM, ABM, HUMSS) and other special academic programs (Special Education and Alternative Learning System).

 History

 The Augustinians

 St. Andrew Parish was established by the Augustinian missionaries who landed in a fishery village during the Spanish era in the Philippines to evangelize and spread Christianity to the land.
 These missionary friars ministered over Palanyag for almost four hundred years.